 Weather

 Quito & Highlands: Quito is broadly representative of the climate in the Highlands region, and the deluge of rain is coming to an end in this part of the Andes in May.
 Rainfall is at its lowest average amount of the calendar year, and it's set to get lower yet, bringing on high season in the Highlands from next month.
-Sun is more in evidence too, and there are many completely rain-free days.
+The sun is more in evidence too, and there are many completely rain-free days.

-Oriente/Amazon: Ecuador's Amazon climate varies because this is a vast region but as a rule, this is one wet month, even by the standards of a very wet region!
-With an intense 13 inches/ 331mm of rain on average in May in places like Parque Nacional Yasuni, the region is overall experiencing its wettest month.
+Oriente/Amazon: Ecuador's Amazon climate varies because this is a vast region, but as a rule, this is one wet month, even by the standards of a very wet region!
+With an intense 13 inches (331 mm) of rain on average in May in places like Parque Nacional Yasuni, the region is overall experiencing its wettest month.

 Crowds & Costs